The Children’s Garden, Dubai Investments Park, Jumeirah 2, Al Barsha 2

 This is particularly clever in the delivery of Mathematics, a subject that is often de-prioritised in progressive schools or blurred into general areas of play.
 The Children’s Garden, instead, recognises that developing mathematical ability at this age is critical, but also that it presents many children with difficulties when taught conventionally.
 It is a subject that if not taught sensitively can have the opposite effect to that intended driving children away from an appreciation of Mathematics and at worst creating blocks that will last throughout a child’s later education.

-For the Children’s Garden, Mathematics must be taught separately given its complexity, bur rather than developing each child’s understanding through a traditional classroom, children use a “Maths Garden” which mobilises all the senses to bring mathematics to life.
+For the Children’s Garden, Mathematics, whilst integrated in the teaching of all subjects, has core mathematical skills taught discretely in the STEAM Room[Science, Technology Engineering, Arts and Mathematics].
+Other examples of the teaching of Mathematics include a “Maths Garden” which mobilises all the senses to bring the subject to life to life.
 There is a particularly focus on patterns to do this and we really like the way that the school makes abstraction real by relating it to the beauty of Arabic architecture, art and design.

 Under review 2016-17

 Nursery: 42,000 (5 Full Days (8.30 am to 2.00 pm) per week)

 Pre-KG: 46,000 (5 Full Days (8.30 am to 2.00 pm) per week)